Disclaimer

 In recent years, auctions became increasingly popular with both home buyers and sellers in the property market.
 Sellers, it seemed, opted for quicker solutions.
 Meanwhile, buyers were keen to bag some bargains.

-The number of properties coming to auction in the UK rose by more than 11% last year.
-It jumped from over 13,800 lots in 2021/22, to 15,400 in 2022/23.
-Much of this was driven by the pandemic.
+The number of residential lots offered at auction rose by 7.8% year-on-year, according to Essential Information Group[1].
+Also, since 2020, auction demand was noticeably driven by the pandemic[2].
 Many auction houses moved online as a result of Covid restrictions.
 Consequently, the bidding process became more streamlined out of necessity.

-Firstly, who is responsible for paying auction fees: buyers, sellers or both?
-Generally, the responsibility of paying the lion’s share of the fees at an auction falls on the seller.
-Sales commission, advertising costs, and legal fees all typically fall within the seller’s remit.
+Firstly, who pays auction fees, the buyer or seller?
+Or could both end up paying a fee?
+Generally, the responsibility of paying the lion’s share of the fees at an auction falls on the seller[3].
+Sales commission, advertising costs, and legal fees [4]all typically fall within the seller’s remit.

 That said, the buyer often has to pay the administration fee to cover the cost of completing an auction purchase.
 They also need to pay the property’s ownership transfer, which will often also include a fee for a solicitor.
 This can be a percentage of the sale price, but some auction houses will simply charge a flat fee.